commschamp/comms_protocols_cpp_src/text/fields/common_types.md

 # Common Field Types

 The majority of communication protocols use relatively small set of various field types.
-However, the number of various ways used to serialise these fields as well as handle them in different parts of the code may be significantly bigger.
+However, the number of various ways used to serialise these fields, as well as handle them in different parts of the code, may be significantly bigger.

 It would be impractical to create a separate class for each and every variant of the same type fields.
 That's why there is a need to use template parameters